 Single-coil Pickup

-A guitar pickup with only one coil wrapped around a single magnet is known as a single-coil pickup.
+A guitar pickup with only one coil wrapped around a single magnet is called a single-coil pickup.
 Also, a single pickup’s tone is brighter than a humbucker’s, with less midrange and bottom, and is more prone to hum.
 The P-90 is a good example.

 Slim ’60s neck